MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/multipoint-services/MultiPoint-services-Site-Planning.md

 -   [Downstream hubs](MultiPoint-services-site-Planning.md#BKMK_Downstreamhubs)

 ### <a name="BKMK_StationHubs"></a>Station hubs
 A station hub is an external hub that has been associated with a MultiPoint Services station.
-As a minimum, the station hub will have a keyboard plugged\-in to it.
+As a minimum, the station hub will have a keyboard plugged-in to it.
 It may also have additional peripherals attached.
 A station hub can be a generic USB hub that conforms to the USB 2.0 or later specification.
-Station hubs should be externally powered if high\-powered devices will plugin to them.
+Station hubs should be externally powered if high-powered devices will plugin to them.

-**Root hub** A USB hub that is built\-in to the host controller on a computer’s motherboard is known as a *root hub*.
-Station hubs are generally plugged\-in to the root hub on the computer running MultiPoint Services.
+**Root hub** A USB hub that is built-in to the host controller on a computer’s motherboard is known as a *root hub*.
+Station hubs are generally plugged-in to the root hub on the computer running MultiPoint Services.

 > [!NOTE]
 > Root hubs should not be used as station hubs.
-When USB ports are built\-in to a computer, often it is not possible to determine which USB root hub they are internally connected to.
-As such, if you plugged\-in a station keyboard and mouse directly to the USB ports of the computer, you may actually be plugging\-in the keyboard and mouse to different USB root hubs.
-To guarantee that the keyboard and mouse are on the same hub, plug\-in a station hub to the computer’s USB port, and then plug\-in the keyboard and mouse to that station hub.
+When USB ports are built-in to a computer, often it is not possible to determine which USB root hub they are internally connected to.
+As such, if you plugged-in a station keyboard and mouse directly to the USB ports of the computer, you may actually be plugging-in the keyboard and mouse to different USB root hubs.
+To guarantee that the keyboard and mouse are on the same hub, plug-in a station hub to the computer’s USB port, and then plug-in the keyboard and mouse to that station hub.

 **Daisy chaining stations** It may be easier to connect station hubs to another station hub rather than directly to the computer.
-This allows you to connect a USB hub to a station hub that is already plugged\-in to the computer, so that you have a station hub attached to another station hub.
+This allows you to connect a USB hub to a station hub that is already plugged-in to the computer, so that you have a station hub attached to another station hub.

 There should be no more than three USB zero clients or station hubs daisy chained consecutively.
 Care must be taken that the USB bandwidth is not exceeded when daisy chaining station hubs.

 ![Daisy chaining stations](./media/WMS_diagram5.gif)

-**Figure 6** MultiPoint Server system with daisy\-chained stations
+**Figure 6** MultiPoint Services system with daisy-chained stations

 ### <a name="BKMK_Intermediatehub"></a>Intermediate hubs
 An intermediate hub is a hub that is between the server and a station hub.
 It is typically used to increase the number of ports that are available for station hubs or to extend the distance of the stations from the computer.
 It is recommended that no more than two intermediate hubs are used between a station hub and the server.